openstack/adjutant/README.md

 * Recieve Request
   * Validate request data against action serializers.
   * If valid, setup Registration to represent the request, and the Actions specified for that ActionView.
-  * The service runs the pre_approve function on all actions which should do any self validation to mark the actions themselves as valid or invalid, and populating the notes in the Registration based on that.
+  * The service runs the pre_approve function on all actions which should do any self validation to mark the actions themselves as valid or invalid, and populating the nodes in the Registration based on that.
 * Admin Approval
   * An admin looks at the Registration and its notes.
   * If they decide it is safe to approve, they do so.